snw35/cloudenv/README.md

 - Image on Dockerhub: https://hub.docker.com/r/snw35/cloudenv

-The cloudenv container is basically a solid ~1GB brick of binaries.
-It stays as minimal as possible while packaging a *lot* of tools, some of which are large (Hashicorp ones specifically), and providing a *lot* of functionality.
+The cloudenv container stays as minimal as possible while packaging a *lot* of tools, some of which are large (Hashicorp ones specifically), and providing a *lot* of functionality.
 It is possible to provision, manage, and develop production-grade cloud infrastructure with just the contents of this container.

 `cloudenv` images are tagged with the ISO-8601 date they were first built (Example: 2018-08-14).
 The versions of all bundled software packages inside an image are the latest that were available on that date.
 You can edit the `cloudenv` script to pin the image to a particular date if you'd like.